-Offering of Series A Mandatory Convertible Preferred Stock
+Offering of Common Stock

-Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 6,500,000 shares of our Series A mandatory convertible preferred stock (or 7,475,000 shares if the underwriters in that offering exercise in full their over-allotment option), each with a liquidation preference of \$50 per share.
+Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 22,398,400 shares of our common stock (or 25,758,160 shares if the underwriters in that offering exercise in full their over-allotment option).
 However, neither of these offerings is contingent upon the consummation of the other offering.